Troubleshooting a SiteWise Edge gateway - AWS IoT SiteWise

 Based on the type of SomeException in the log, use the following exception types and corresponding issues to troubleshoot your SiteWise Edge gateway:

-• You haven't mapped your OPC-UA variables to asset properties.
-For more information, see Mapping industrial data streams to asset properties.
+• You haven't mapped your OPC UA variables to asset properties.
+For more information, see Manage data streams for AWS IoT SiteWise.

-If you already mapped all of the OPC-UA variables that you want in AWS IoT SiteWise, you can filter which OPC-UA variables the SiteWise Edge gateway sends.
-For more information, see Using OPC-UA node filters.
+If you already mapped all of the OPC UA variables that you want in AWS IoT SiteWise, you can filter which OPC UA variables the SiteWise Edge gateway sends.
+For more information, see Use OPC UA node filters in SiteWise Edge.

 • TimestampOutOfRangeException – Your SiteWise Edge gateway is sending data that is outside the range that AWS IoT SiteWise accepts.
 AWS IoT SiteWise rejects any data points with timestamps earlier than 7 days in the past or newer than 5 minutes in the future.
 If your SiteWise Edge gateway lost power or connection to the AWS Cloud, you might need to clear your SiteWise Edge gateway's cache.